Skip to navigation Skip to content

 In 2011 the District adopted a new master plan for Willowbrook Wildlife Center.
 Public input was previously solicited for the master plan through a public open house and survey.

-In addition, the National Wildlife Rehabilitators Association and International Wildlife Rehabilitation Council (IWRC) have made some significant changes in wildlife rehabilitation guidelines for housing and exhibiting wildlife that impact how Willowbrook will operate in the future.
+In addition, the National Wildlife Rehabilitators Association and International Wildlife Rehabilitation Council (IWRC) have made some significant changes in wildlife rehabilitation guidelines for housing and exhibiting wildlife that impact how the center will operate in the future.

 The District began implementing Willowbrook’s master plan in 2013.
-Over the last 8 years, a new parking lot that improves public access was built, a new species recovery building for wildlife rehabilitation was built, and a 72.2-kilowatt solar array was installed for sustainability.
+Since that time, a new parking lot that improves public access was built, a new species recovery building for wildlife rehabilitation was built, and a 72.2-kilowatt solar array was installed for sustainability.
 All of these projects address several goals and objectives identified in that master plan.

 History

-Willowbrook Wildlife Center is a nationally recognized wildlife rehabilitation center that provides care and medical treatment to approximately 10,000 sick, injured, and orphaned native wildlife each year.
+The DuPage Wildlife Conservation Center is a nationally recognized wildlife rehabilitation center that provides care and medical treatment to approximately 10,000 sick, injured, and orphaned native wildlife each year.

-Willowbrook also supports the District's threatened and endangered species captive-rearing program.
-The center is also an environmental and educational resource for the public.
+The center also supports the District's threatened and endangered species captive-rearing program and serves as an environmental and educational resource for the public.

-Improvements are needed so the center can remain a national leader in engaging visitors in veterinary science, medical care and wildlife rehabilitation while championing healthy interconnected ecosystems to foster safe, healthy and sustainable communities for all living things in DuPage County and beyond.
+Improvements were needed so the center can remain a national leader in engaging visitors in veterinary science, medical care, and wildlife rehabilitation while championing healthy interconnected ecosystems to foster safe, healthy, and sustainable communities for all living things in DuPage County and beyond.

-As part of its planning efforts, the District re-evaluated Willowbrook's vision and goals within the context of what has been learned over the past 65 years; incorporating new guidelines and best practices for wildlife rehabilitation; taking into consideration public concerns and community needs; and making an effort to remain true to the District’s and Willowbrook’s missions.
+As part of its planning efforts, the District reevaluated the center's vision and goals within the context of what has been learned over the past 65 years; incorporating new guidelines and best practices for wildlife rehabilitation; taking into consideration public concerns and community needs; and making an effort to remain true to the District’s and the center's missions.

 Funding